Samoftheforrest/follow-the-leader/README.md

 ### Select Difficulty
 **As a user, I would like to be able to select the game's difficulty.**
+- **Plan**
-- **Plan** When the game begins, the user will be presented with three buttons: easy, medium, and hard.
+When the game begins, the user will be presented with three buttons: easy, medium, and hard.
 Depending on which button the user clicks, a game board with a different amount of sqaures (based on the difficulty selected) will appear.

+- **Implementation**
-- **Implementation** I created three buttons (using `<a>` tags) within the site's HTML.
+I created three buttons (using `<a>` tags) within the site's HTML.
 Within the JavaScript, I created an object that contains information about the different difficulties.
 I then selected all of the buttons using `document.querySelectorAll()`, iterrated over them using a forEach loop and added a click event listener to each button which runs the startGame function with an arugment set to the button's index in the forEach loop (0 is easy, 1 is medium, 2 is hard).
 This argument then corresponds to the difficulty object and determines what displays onscreen.

-- **Test** I will click on each of these buttons 5 times to see if the correct amount of squares are generated on the game board.

-- **Result** On each of the clicks, for all of the buttons, the correct amount of squares were generated and displayed onscreen.

-- **Verdict** This test has been successful.

-### Test Name
-**As a user, I would like the game's difficulty to increase slightly as the game progresses - to keep it engaging.**
-- **Plan**

-- **Implementation**

 - **Test**
+I will click on each of these buttons 5 times to see if the correct amount of squares are generated on the game board.

 - **Result**
+On each of the clicks, for all of the buttons, the correct amount of squares were generated and displayed onscreen.

 - **Verdict**
+This test has been successful.

-### Test Name
+### Increasing Difficulty
-**As a user, I would like to be able to check the rules at any time during the game.**
+**As a user, I would like the game's difficulty to increase slightly as the game progresses - to keep it engaging.**
 - **Plan**
+Every time the user reaches the final square of the game board, the game will begin again, with the leader moving through the game board slightly faster than the previous game.

 - **Implementation**
+When the game begins, the leader's speed is determined by the `startingSpeed` key of the 'difficulties' object, which varies depending on the difficulty selected.
+As part of the logic for the player successfully completing a round of the game - by reaching the final square - I will include logic that slightly decrements the leader's speed every time a new round begins.

 - **Test**
+I will add in a `console.log()` that displays the current speed of the leader every time the new round begins.
+After I have found that the leader is speeding up appropriately - but not too much as to make the game too difficult to quickly - I will remove the console log.

 - **Result**